BTEC National Diploma in Civil Engineering

-The qualification is 720 guided learning hours (GLH), which is equivalent in size to two A-levels.
-You will study ten units in total over two academic years.
-Two of these units are double size units (120 GLH each) and are externally assessed by the awarding body, while the remaining units are all 60 GLH and are assessed internally at the College.
+The qualification is 720 guided learning hours (GLH), which is equivalent in size to two A Levels.
+You will study 10 units in total over 18 months.
+Two of these units are double size units (120 GLH each) and are externally assessed by the awarding body, while the remaining units are all 60 GLH and are assessed internally at the college.
 This means that 33% of the curriculum size is externally assessed.

-The mandatory content of this qualification is 70% of the curriculum size i.e. seven out of the ten units are mandatory, whereas the other three are optional and can be chosen by the College from a list of available units.
-The choice of the three optional units depends on several factors, such as meeting employers’ current demands, the construction sector’s developments, and the availability of specialist teaching staff for delivery of these units.
+The mandatory content of this qualification is 70% of the curriculum size i.e. 7 out of the 10 units are mandatory, whereas the other three are optional and can be chosen by the college from a list of available units.
+The choice of the 3 optional units depends on several factors, such as meeting employers’ current demands, the construction sector’s developments, and the availability of specialist teaching staff for delivery of these units.